 In certain cases, the body requesting the translation may require a notarized certified translation.
 In such cases, you need a certificate from the translator or agency as well as an affidavit.
 However, these cases are rare.

-In most cases, translators do not charge extra for certified translations, and if there is a fee, it’s only small.
-Worth noting is that while general translation is normally priced per word, certified translation is normally priced per page.
-Notarized translation does, however, incur an additional fee because the notary public must be paid and the translator must be paid for the time spent traveling to and completing the notarization appointment.
+Worth noting is that certified translation is normally priced per page, unlike general translation, which is normally priced per word.
+For notarized translation, you will incur an additional fee because the notary public must be paid and the translator must be paid for the time spent traveling to and completing the notarization appointment.

 When ordering certified or notarized translation, you must also let the translator know what country you will be using it in, since different countries may have different regulations and standards.